 Every year, more than two thousand ships pass through the turkish straits of the Bosporus and the Dardanelles.

-Every year, more than two thousand ships pass through the turkish straits of the Bosporus and the Dardanelles.
+Background: Every year, more than two thousand ships pass through the turkish straits of the Bosporus and the Dardanelles.
 The strategic importance of the historic straits is as great as ever.
 Continuing Turkish control is essential to the West -- as well as being vital to Soviet naval aspirations.

 SYNOPSIS: A statue of Ataturk, the creator of modern Turkey, stand watch over the Bosporus at Istanbul.
 More then any other man this century, he's responsible for Turkish control of the waterway along with its companion strait, the Dardanelles.
 Ataturk fought Western attempts to control the straits and, in 1923, Turkish demands for a major role in governing the straits were accepted.